Construction Accident Claim

 If you have experienced any of the above injuries, get in touch with our experienced team today.
 You may be entitled to make a construction site accident claim.

-What Are the Most Common Construction Injury Claims?
+What Are the Most Common Construction Accident Claims?

 I’ve Been Injured on a Building Site – Am I Eligible to Claim?

-What can I do to assist my construction compensation claim?
+What can I do to assist my construction accident compensation claim?

 If you intend to make a construction accident claim we would strongly advise hiring a reputable solicitor to do so on your behalf.
 Our experienced solicitors have successfully secured compensation for many people who sustained injuries on construction sites.
-If there is sufficient basis for a claim, our experts have the legal knowledge and expertise to ensure you receive the compensation you are owed.
-With that said, in order to maximise your prospects of a successful claim, there are several things you can do to assist our solicitors.
-These are:
+At Tylers our team works on a no win, no fee basis meaning that you will only pay for our services if your claim is successful.

 - Report the incident to your site manager or employer as soon as possible.

-- Ensure that the incident is recorded in the accident book.
+- Making sure that the incident is recorded in the accident book.

 - Provide us with precise information regarding how the accident happened, details of injuries sustained.